Meet Mindbody: The Evolution of an Increasingly Accessible Wellness Community

 JW: It's a simple premise: It’s always the right time to do the right thing.
-Advancing equality, diversity, and inclusion (EDI) in our organization, with customers, and in the world is good for everyone.
+Advancing diversity, equity, inclusion, and belonging (DEIB) in our organization, with customers, and in the world is good for everyone.

 My passion for MB Access stems from my experience as the parent of a child with Cerebral Palsy and the son of a vision impaired father/best Friend.
 I have witnessed firsthand the impact of Accessibility in the workplace, schools, homes, and the media.
 I love ideating on ways we can ensure Mindbody is an increasingly accessible place to work, create more accessible products for our wellness community, and help lead our customers in their accessibility efforts.

 WP: Why is the MB Access group important at Mindbody, specifically?